arashnm80/arashnm80.github.io/handbook.md

 - Whether you like it or not, If you have to do it do it.
 - If you know the right thing don't choose the wrong one.
 - World has no center.
+- Everybody has their own unique battle within.

 </details>